Q: What is Same Day ACH?

 For ACH Receipt, all Receiving Depository Financial Institutions (RDFIs) are required to receive and process same day ACH payments according to NACHA rules.

-Q: Is the over $25,000 value limit applied to a single item or to a batch?
+Q: Is the over $25,000 value limit applied to a single item or to a file?

-A: The limit on transactions over $25,000 applies to a single item, not a batch.
+A: The transaction limit of $25,000 applies to a single item, not a file.
 In addition, transactions may not be restructured or split to evade the $25,000 limit.
 For example, if a business has a loan payment of $50,000 due, that payment would not be eligible for Same Day ACH and should not be divided and sent as multiple same day entries in order to avoid the per‐transaction dollar limit.
 Dividing a higher‐value payment into separate transactions to get around this limit is an ACH rules violation.

-Q: What happens if a batch submitted for same day settlement contains one or more item(s) over $25,000?
+Q: What happens if a file submitted for same day settlement contains one or more item(s) over $25,000?

-A: All items in the batch will be processed, and the item(s) over $25,000 will be assigned the next business day's settlement date, whereas the remaining items will receive same day settlement.
+A: All items in the file will be processed, and the item(s) over $25,000 will be assigned the next business day's settlement date, whereas the remaining items will receive same day settlement.

-Q: If I send a Same Day ACH payment for processing, when will my account be debited?
+Q: If I send a Same Day ACH payment for processing, when will my account be debited or credited for the ACH file?

-A: If you originate a Same Day ACH Credit, your account will be debited the same day you originate the transaction.
+A: If you originate a Same Day ACH Credit or Debit, your account will be debited or credited the same day you originate the transaction, at approx. 9:30 a.m. or 12:30 p.m.
+CT depending on the time your file is received.

 Q: How important is the effective entry date?